Accredited, Online ACLS Training in Wisconsin

 EMS workers: Our courses count in WI as acceptable CME

-Any entity that conducts Advanced Life Support education for inital certification must have their ALS program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Any entity that conducts advanced life support education for inital certification must have their ALS program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Verification Link